-Scouts Canada is looking for Scouts to put their creativity, knowledge, and talents into designing a crest that highlights the importance of preventing tick bites and highlighting Lyme disease awareness.
-Design a 3” inch crest, with your Section or on your own, and submit your artwork by March 31st, 2023 for a chance to be chosen as the official design for our 2023 awareness campaign!
+Scouts across the country put their creativity, knowledge, and talents into designing a crest that highlights the importance of preventing tick bites and highlighting Lyme disease awareness.

 For even more information on the prevention of Lyme disease, visit the Public Health Agency of Canada’s website at www.canada.ca/Lymedisease.

 Scouts Canada is proud to partner with the Public Health Agency of Canada (PHAC) to raise awareness of ticks and Lyme disease this spring.
 Let’s learn more about ticks, the Lyme disease they can spread, and what we can do to stay safe as we embark on our Scouting adventures this season

 Did you know:

 - Ticks can be the size of a poppy seed?